America Ferrera: Personal life and other ventures

+In 2018, her edited anthology of stories, American Like Me: Reflections on Life Between Cultures, was published by Gallery Publishing Group.
+In April 2019, Ferrera gave a TEDTalk entitled "My Identity is a Superpower".
 In July 2020, Ferrera was announced as an investor in a primarily female group that was awarded a Los Angeles-based franchise in the National Women's Soccer League.
 The new team, since unveiled as Angel City FC, started playing in 2022.